a2k-hanlon/linter-veriloghdl/README.md

 - GTKWave is not necessary for linting.
 - I did install MinGW dependencies
 - I did not create a desktop shortcut.

+If cloning this fork of the original package instead of using the atom package manager ```apm``` to get the original as above, do the following:

+1. Clone this repository into the ~/.atom/packages/ directory
+2. In a terminal, navigate to the  ~/.atom/packages/linter-verilog directory and run ```apm install``` to install some of the dependencies
+3. Restart Atom